 The centre comprised of a two story, five bed roomed house.
+The centre was registered to accommodate up to four residents.
+On the day of inspection there were four residents availing of respite for a four night period.
+In general four residents would attend for respite at any one time.
+In total 71 residents were listed to avail of respite in the centre.
+However, it was noted that a significant number of these had not accessed the service in a prolonged period.
+Respite was offered to residents on the basis of assessed need with priority for requiring respite as identified by the residents' social workers.

-The centre was registered to accommodate up to four residents at any one time.
-However, with the emergence of COVID-19 the centre had been closed for a period in 2020 and for a shorter period at the start of 2021.
-Since the respite centre re-opened in February 2021 providing a reduced service, only one resident was facilitated to avail of respite at any one time.
-This was being kept under review.
-Consequently, at the time of this inspection one resident was availing of respite in the centre.
-A total of 15 residents were availing of respite in the centre at the time of inspection.
+Due to COVID-19, the centre had been closed for a period in 2020 and for a shorter period at the start of 2021.
+On reopening in February 2021, a reduced service was initially provided with only one resident availing of respite at any one time.
+This was kept under review and gradually a full respite service was resumed by August 2021.

-The inspector met briefly with the resident availing of respite on the day of inspection.
-Conversations between the inspector and the resident took place from a two metre distance, with the inspector wearing the appropriate personal protective equipment and was time limited in adherence with national guidance.
-Warm interactions between the resident and staff caring for them was observed.
-The resident was in good form and comfortable in the company of staff.
-The resident indicated to the inspector that they were happy coming to the centre for their respite breaks.
-The resident was observed to enjoy going out for a car drive with a staff member and returning with a take away coffee and cake.
-A staff member spoken with outlined that the COVID-19 restrictions had negatively impacted upon community activities that residents would routinely have undertaken whilst in respite but that residents had coped well and appeared to enjoy their stay.
+The inspector met briefly with the four residents availing of respite on the day of inspection.
+Conversations between the inspector and the residents took place with the inspector wearing an appropriate medical grade face mask and social distancing in adherence with national guidance.
+Warm interactions between the residents and staff caring for them was observed.
+The residents were in good form and comfortable in the company of staff.
+The residents told the inspector that they were enjoying their respite break and always enjoyed their stays while getting to spend time with friends.
+Residents spoke fondly about a bowling trip and meal out the previous evening.
+It was evident that the residents were re-engaging in a range of community activities in line with the national guidance for COVID-19.
+A staff member spoken with outlined that residents enjoyed meeting with their friends and their break away.